EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-10.md

 - Copy Session 09’s `scripts/refresh.py` into your repo (if you coded along elsewhere); Session 10 extends it into the worker container.

 > 🧭 **EX3 Deliverable:** Ship a working `compose.yaml` with services for API, Redis, and the async worker plus CI instructions (`docs/runbooks/compose.md`) that describe `docker compose up`, contract testing, and how to view rate-limit headers.
 Instructors will grade EX3 by running these exact commands.

+## Simple Demo – Compose stack in one command
+1. From the repo root, run `docker compose up --build` and wait until API, worker, and Redis report `healthy`.
+2. In another terminal, hit `curl -i http://localhost:8000/movies` twice—confirm the first response returns JSON plus `X-RateLimit-*` headers and the second hits Redis cache (latency drop in logs).
+3. Run `redis-cli -u redis://localhost:6379/0 keys 'rate:*'` (or `docker exec` if using Compose) to prove rate-limit counters exist, then stop the stack with `Ctrl+C`.

 ## Agenda
 | Segment | Duration | Format | Focus |